 Access Space Network Ltd. is a registered charity, working in the centre of Sheffield UK, with charitable aims to educate of the public in information technology and through the promotion of the visual arts, and to support people into gainful employment.

-Access Space has gone through many projects and changes over the past twenty years, but its core values in free/open source software and hardware, peer learning, encouraging people to understand technology by opening it up, and disregarding barriers through cross- and interdisciplinary work across the arts and sciences have remained constant.
+Access Space has gone through many projects and changes over the past seventeen years, but its core values in free/open source software and hardware, peer learning, encouraging people to understand technology by opening it up, and disregarding barriers through cross- and interdisciplinary work across the arts and sciences have remained constant.

 Our unique position and history allows us to host, support and collaborate on academic research, working with diverse groups in projects large and small.
 We have extensive experience working with and collaborating on projects funded by AHRC, EPSRC, ESRC and ERC, alongside community projects supported by the British Council, Arts Council, Paul Hamlyn Foundation, Crafts Council, National Lottery, PRSF and more.
 Our activities include hosting talks and symposia, hosting research and arts-science residencies, supporting work with vulnerable groups, hosting action-research, and showcasing research outcomes through public events and exhibitions.
 We also have an expansive network of collaborators around Sheffield, the UK, Europe and the rest of the world.

 Due to our long history, we are in an ideal position to serve as an interface between academia and the public sphere: a hub where research can be tested out, presented, used, and where appropriate co-developed by members of the public.
 Our facilities include a digital fabrication lab, and flexible space for meetings, symposia, performances and exhibitions, all within Sheffield’s cultural quarter, a short walk from Sheffield train station.
 Our central position in the country makes us ideal for national events, with the delights of the Peak District national park a 20 minute excursion away.